Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 Bridgit’s head was spinning as she took a sip of tea, her shaking fingers almost spilling the contents of the glass.

-“Anyway, like I was saying,” he continued as he brought his attention back to the table, again lowering his voice slightly.
+“Anyway, like I was saying,” Markus continued as he brought his attention back to the table, again lowering his voice slightly.
 “I’ve even been able to take care of the paradox that H.G.
-Wells encounters in his book, ‘The Time Machine’,” Markus continued.
+Wells brings up in his book, ‘The Time Machine’.”

 “Bertie?
 What does he have to do with this?”
 Bridgit blurted out, now momentarily feeling on solid ground as she took a deep breath, her confidence on the rise.